-Our faculty members are dynamic and highly qualified, with expertise in many facets of the hospitality industry.
+Our faculty members are dynamic and highly qualified, with expertise and prior careers in many facets of the hospitality industry.
 They are committed to providing our students with a well-rounded education.
 HM Faculty are dedicated to assisting students to find an aspect of the industry that is most intriguing for them to pursue when entering the profession after graduation.

 Students in the Hospitality Management Program in the Department of Nutrition and Hospitality Management all share in the commonalities of a liberal arts education while at the University of Mississippi.
-Freshmen students begin by taking required University courses in English, science, mathematics, history, humanities, and fine arts.
+Freshmen students begin by taking required University courses in English, science, mathematics, humanities, and fine arts.
 Freshmen are advised by the University’s Center for Student Success and First-Year Experience (CSSFYE), located in Martindale.
 This has been shown to be beneficial for all freshmen in the School of Applied Sciences, significantly increasing freshman retention rates.

-Sophomore students are assigned a permanent advisor from the Hospitality Management Program faculty and begin their core curriculum of the program.
-During meetings with academic advisors, students lay out the course roadmap that they will follow throughout the program to graduation.
-Students and advisors also discuss industry related topics, including building a strong resume, internship and post-graduation job placement, and finding quality industry mentors.
+Sophomore, Junior and Senior students are advised in the NHM Department by the Coordinator for Advising, Recruitment, and Retention.
+Sophomores begin their core curriculum of the program.
+During meetings with the Coordinator for Advising, Recruitment, and Retention, students lay out the course roadmap that they will follow throughout the program to graduation.

 The Program’s Pre-Internship requires gaining 200 industry hours (total) during the Freshman, Sophomore, and Junior years.
-Although many of these hours are accrued by assisting in department events (Square Toast for Scholarships, Miss-I-Sippin’, etc.), working in the local hospitality industry, and volunteer experiences within the Lafayette-Oxford-University community, students may also pursue opportunities in other locations such as their hometown.
+Although many of these hours are accrued by assisting in departmental and campus-wide events, working in the local hospitality industry, and volunteer experiences within the Lafayette-Oxford-University community, students may also pursue opportunities in other locations such as their hometown.

-During a student’s senior year, after the 200 required Pre-Internship hours and other course pre-requisites are completed, they are eligible to do the hospitality management internship, NHM 484.
-Students enrolled in this course work an average of 40 hours a week during one semester, completing a total of 400 hours in an enriching and rewarding facet of the industry.
+During a student’s senior year, after the 200 required Pre-Internship hours and other course pre-requisites are completed, they are eligible to register and complete the hospitality management internship, NHM 484.
+Students enrolled in this coursework an average of 40 hours a week during Fall, Spring, or Full summer semester, completing a total of 400 hours in an enriching and rewarding facet of the industry.

-For more information on the Hospitality Management Program’s Internship Requirements, click the “NHM 484 Internship” link to the right, or contact Mrs. Candis Couch Varnell, Internship Director at firstname.lastname@example.org.
+For more information on the Hospitality Management Program’s Internship Requirements, click the “Internships” link to the right, or contact Mrs. Candis Couch Varnell, Internship Director at firstname.lastname@example.org.

 Study Abroad and Study USA

-For more information on Study Abroad and Study USA opportunities in Hospitality Management, click the “Study USA Program” link to the right.
+For more information on Study Abroad and Study USA/Abroad opportunities in Hospitality Management, click the “Study USA Program” link to the right.
 Details about the Trade Shows, Conference Expos and Tourist Destinations is provided here.

 Each year, scholarships are awarded to outstanding hospitality management students.
 Scholarships are awarded based on academic merit, professional motivation, and financial need.